MatiasGalliani/golang-uni-exercise/README.md

 Hello!
 Welcome to my first ever functioning project on GOLANG.

-For a better understanding I'm going to copy and paste the exercise I had to do:
+For better understanding, here's the assignment I solved:

 ### Assignment 39